Zurdok

-Zurdok was a Mexican rock band based in Monterrey.
-It was formed in 1993 under the name Zurdok Movimento, changing it several years later to simply Zurdok.
-It was one of the most important bands in the Mexican rock band scene at the end of the 1990s and the early 2000s.

-The band recorded 3 studio albums that achieved success into the rock en español critics and audiences.
-Lead singer Fer Martz left the band in 1999 and Chetes remained as the main vocalist.

-They got into hiatus in 2002, when finally decided to finish the band in 2003.
-In 2006, Chetes released his solo career and Martz did a reunion of Zurdok along David Izquierdo.
-They appeared in Break It All: The History of Rock in Latin America.
+Zurdok was a Mexican rock band from Monterrey, formed in 1993 under the name Zurdok Movimento.
+They recorded three studio albums that achieved success in the rock en español genre.
+Lead singer Fernando Martz left the band in 1999, and Chetes remained as the main vocalist.
+Zurdok went on hiatus in 2002 and broke up a year later.
+The band reunited briefly in 2006 and 2014.
+Zurdok appeared in the 2020 docuseries Break It All: The History of Rock in Latin America.